0/SpanishAcquisition/docs/user/general_concepts/variables.rst

 During a sweep, it is sometimes beneficial to avoid abruptly setting variables to values, since this can correspond to large jumps in current or potential difference in configured devices.
 To get around this, the variables can optionally be "smoothly set" at various times:

-* Smooth setting **from constant** value:
+   Smooth setting **from constant** value
       At the start of a sweep, the variable is set to the constant value, and then (over the desired number of steps) swept towards its inital value at the start of the sweep.

-* Smooth setting **to constant** value:
+   Smooth setting **to constant** value
       At the end of a sweep (even if the sweep is prematurely aborted), the variable is smoothly swept from its final value to its constant value.

-* Smooth **transition** between loop iterations:
+   Smooth **transition** between loop iterations
       At the end of a single iteration of an order, if that order was not the slowest-stepping outer loop order, the variable is smoothly swept back to its initial value so that it can be stepped over again.

 .. note::